-The DSL is a member of our Senior Leadership Team and has a specific responsibility for championing the importance of safeguarding and promoting the welfare of children and young people.
-They take lead responsibility for safeguarding and child protection, including online safety and understanding the filtering and monitoring systems and processes in place.
-Some activities may be delegated as appropriate to a DDSL but they take the ultimate lead for child protection.
-(DDSL/s are trained to the same standard as the DSL).
+The DSL is a senior member of staff from the Leadership Team and has a specific responsibility for championing the importance of safeguarding and promoting the welfare of children and young people.
+They take lead responsibility for safeguarding and child protection, including digital safeguarding and understanding the filtering and monitoring systems and processes in place.
+Some activities may be delegated as appropriate to a DDSL but the DSL takes the ultimate lead for child protection .
+(DDSLs are trained to the same standard as the DSL).